OpenFreeEnergy/openfe/docs/guide/setup/chemical_systems_and_thermodynamic_cycles.rst

 * :class:`.ProteinComponent`: an entire biological assembly, typically the contents of a PDB file.
 * :class:`.SmallMoleculeComponent`: typically ligands and cofactors
 * :class:`.SolventComponent`: solvent conditions
+* :ckass:`.ProteinMembraneComponent`: an explicitly solvated protein-membrane system, including box vectors.

 Splitting the total system into components serves three purposes:

 1. alchemical transformations can be easily understood by comparing the differences in components.
 2. components can be reused to compose different systems.
 3. :class:`.Protocol`\s can have component-specific behavior.
 E.g. different force fields for each component.

+When dealing with membrane-protein systems, the :class:`.ProteinComponent` is replaced by a :class:`.ProteinMembraneComponent`, which is already explicitly solvated.
+In such cases:

+* In the :class:`.RelativeHybridTopologyProtocol`, a separate :class:`.SolventComponent` for the complex leg is not required.
+* In contrast, in :class:`.SepTopProtocol` or :class:`.AbsoluteBindingProtocol`, a :class:`.SolventComponent` is still
+needed because the :class:`.ChemicalSystem` represents both the complex and solvent legs.

 Thermodynamic Cycles
 --------------------